 We believe that the Study in Portugal Network will amplify the promotion of Portuguese institutions of higher education in the U.S. and contribute to increasing the number of students choosing Portugal as an educational destination.

 Otília Macedo Reis

-Message from the Deputy Mayor for Education, Economy and Innovation, Lisbon City Council
+Message from the former Deputy Mayor for Education, Economy and Innovation, Lisbon City Council

 The Study in Portugal Network partnership is the next step in an already extensive and successful set of efforts geared to cooperation, with the clear purpose of getting to know Lisbon as an excellent destination for study, research and entrepreneurship.
 Lisbon has a fantastic climate, magnificent scenery and a fabulous social life, together with modern and diversified research centers and high quality universities.
 Students from the USA who wish to come to Lisbon doing part of their studies can enjoy a rich academic and personal experience.
 Our universities have well-structured, consistent and innovative academic curricula and our city allows students to be in touch not only with European culture, but also to know a bit of history from around the world, resulting from more than eight centuries of history.
 At the end of your studies, who knows if instead of saying “goodbye”, you will just say “see you soon”!

 Message from the former AICEP President: